cpske/programming1/index.md

 1. Resubmit **fixcode** by Wednesday, 11 Oct, 22:00.
 Last chance.
 2. Resubmit **arraylab** by Friday, 22:00.
 3. ArrayList lab (above).
 Due: Sunday, 15 Oct.
 8:00 (AM).
-4. SKE Restaurant using Arrays - it must *really* use array.
-See testing critieria in spreadsheet.
+4. [SKE Restaurant using Arrays](assignments/homework2) - must *really* use array.
+Details: see [assignment](assignments/homework2) and testing critieria in Google spreadsheet.
 **For Programmers**:
 5. SKE Restaurant with Menu Data in File.
 Everyone must do this next week.